TheresaLui/SelfHelpContent_v2/articles/microsoft.web/web-scoping-down-or-reporting-errors.md

 />

 # Web App Down or Reporting Errors
-* Subscription ID
-* App Service Website Name
-* Date/Time/Time Zone of the occurence
-* Technology and Framework Used (ASP.NET, Node, Java, Python etc.)
+* What framework is your app using (i.e. ASP.NET, Node, Java, Python etc.)?
 * Is the issue still occurring?
-If not, how was the issue recovered?
-Was the Web App manually restarted?
+If not, how was the issue resolved (i.e. App or Service Restarted, Scaling etc.)?
+* Is there a specific error you are seeing?
+Please include the text of the error.